Saunved/mint-css/docs/class-list.md

 ### Extra utility classes
 class name | purpose
 -----------|-----------
+keep | sets display to block
+remove | sets display to none
-depth-1 | indicates an element with box-shadow level 1 (least) depth-2 | indicates an element with box-shadow level 2
-depth-3 | indicates an element with box-shadow level 3
+visible | sets visibility to visible hidden | sets visibility to hidden rounded-large | adds a large border-radius rounded | adds a border-radius border | adds a border to an element no-border | removes border from an element depth-1 | indicates an element with box-shadow level 1 (least) depth-2 | indicates an element with box-shadow level 2 depth-3 | indicates an element with box-shadow level 3